 What are Patent Eligible Inventions?
 Inventions are a “process, machine, manufacture, or composition of matter, or any new and useful improvement thereof,” an ” ornamental design for an article of manufacture,” or an asexually reproduced “plant, including cultivated sports, mutants, hybrids, and newly found seedlings, other than a tuber propagated plant or a plant found in an uncultivated state.”
 These inventions qualify for Georgia PATENTS.

 What are Not Patent Eligible Inventions?
 Some inventions may not qualify for a patent.
 Typically, these are products of nature, abstract ideas, laws of nature, natural phenomenon, business methods, and inventions that do not follow the laws of thermodynamics.
-Examples include: “Methods of detecting fraud in a credit card transaction”, “Methods and investment instruments for performing tax-deferred real estate exhanges”, “Antenatal screening for Down’s syndrome,” “Cloned mammals produced by somatic cell nuclear transfer” (note: the clone mammal cannot be patented, but a process of cloning might be patentable), and “Lipid-Containing compositions and methods of use thereof”, and perpetual motion / cold fusion devices.
+Examples include: “Methods of detecting fraud in a credit card transaction”, “Methods and investment instruments for performing tax-deferred real estate exhanges”, “Antenatal screening for Down’s syndrome,” “Cloned mammals produced by somatic cell nuclear transfer” (note: the cloned mammal cannot be patented, but a process of cloning might be patent eligible), and “Lipid-Containing compositions and methods of use thereof”, and perpetual-motion / cold-fusion devices.
 These inventions DO NOT qualify for Georgia PATENTS.

 Invention Must be Reduced to Practice

 The concept or invention must be “reduced to practice” to qualify for Georgia PATENTS.
 In the most simple terms, this means the inventor must have a physical manifestation of the invention.
 Specifically, Georgia PATENTS requires inventors to either: